mihaiep/Test_Area/README.md

-# Test_Area
+## Test_Area
-Examples, files, templates
+Examples, files, templates.
+Here are included backups for md raw files for Minutes in User Feedback.
+# If you like to contribute